mkopsho/natl_park_pics_twitterbot/README.md

 nps_url = 'https://developer.nps.gov/api/v1/parks?api_key=[YOUR_API_KEY]&limit=500'
 ```

-Also, be sure to change `IMAGE_PATH` on lines `28` and `35` with the path that you want your random park image to save to.
+Additionally be sure to change the `IMAGE_PATH` placeholder on lines `28` and `35` with the path that you want your random park image to save to.
+This will be overwritten with subsequent runs of the program.

 # Running and Scheduling
-To run the program, simply:
+To run the program, simply type:
 ```
 python3 main.py
 ```

-Two brief `Success` or verbose `Error` messages will show depending on the responses that `upload()` or `reference()` gets.
+Two terse `Success` or verbose `Error` messages will show depending on the responses that `upload()` or `reference()` gets.

-To schedule, you can use something like cron or launchd.
-Sine I'm on a Mac, I opted for launchd:
+To run this on a schedule, you can use something like cron or launchd.
+Since I'm on a Mac, I opted for [launchd](https://www.launchd.info/):
 ```
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">
 <plist version="1.0">